 - If the patio is located on city property, provide a Certificate of Insurance to the City of Quinte West (office of the CAO) within five business days of registration.
 Refer to the registration form appendix for details.

-- If an applicant received approval for a temporary patio in 2020, the permit will continue for the 2021 season, subject to the continuation of Covid-19 restrictions on indoor dining.
-Should the applicant wish to amend the patio’s location, size or layout approved in 2020, a revised sketch should be submitted for approval.
-All applicants must ensure that insurance coverage is in place for the duration of the 2021 season.
+- If an applicant received approval for a temporary patio in 2020 or 2021, the permit will continue for the 2022 season.
+All applicants must ensure that insurance coverage is in place for the duration of the 2022 season.

 General health and safety guidelines